Former Japanese prime minister Shinzo Abe shot during campaign speech

 A suspect has been arrested and a weapon recovered from the scene

-Japan’s former prime minister Shinzo Abe has been taken to hospital bleeding after he was shot while delivering a speech in the western city of Nara, reported Japanese media.
+Japan’s former prime minister Shinzo Abe has been shot while delivering a campaign speech in the western city of Nara, reported Japanese media.

-A gunshot was heard at the time and a male suspect was detained from the scene, reported public service broadcaster NHK.
+A gunshot was heard at around 11.30am on Friday morning as witnesses say Mr Abe collapsed in the street.
+A male suspect was detained from the scene, reported public service broadcaster NHK.

 An NHK reporter on the spot said they heard two consecutive bangs during Mr Abe’s speech, and the broadcaster also quoted police as saying the politician was shot in the back with a shotgun.

-Kyodo News reported that the former premier was not conscious and appeared to be in cardiac arrest.
+Kyodo News reported that the former premier was not conscious and appeared to be in cardiac arrest, and other local media reports indicated that he was showing no vital signs.
+There has been no official confirmation of his condition, however.

+“Former prime minister Abe‘s condition is not currently known, and we are checking the situation,” chief cabinet secretary Hirokazu Matsuno told reporters at an emergency news briefing at the prime minister’s office.

 Footage aired by Japanese broadcasters showed Mr Abe lying on the street with several security guards running toward him.
 He was holding his chest when he collapsed, with his shirt smeared with blood.